 Millions at risk of starvation

-South Sudan is one of the most food insecure countries in the world, with over half of the country facing life-threatening hunger.
+South Sudan is one of the most food insecure countries in the world, with half the country – more than 5 million people – facing life-threatening hunger.
 The situation is expected to further deteriorate throughout the year.
 Families are barely surviving by eating leaves and roots and children are suffering from excruciating hunger.